mvolkmann/blog/src/d3/00-article.md

 ![D3 Bar Chart](/blog/assets/bar-chart.png)

-To see this in action, browse
-{% aTargetBlank 'https://bar-chart.vercel.app/', 'Bar Chart on Vercel' %}.

 The "Update" button generates new, random data and updates the bars.
 This is implemented by the files